rht-labs/tech-exercise/docs/slides/content/tech-exercise-ii.md

 ### Continuous Deployment
-Continuous deployment (**CD**) is a strategy for software releases wherein any code that has been committed which passes the automated testing phase is automatically released into the production environment, making changes that are visible to the software's users.
+Continuous deployment (**CD**) is a strategy for software releases whereby any code that has been committed and passes the automated testing phase is automatically released into the production environment making the changes visible to the software's users.